 Here’s what we can tell you firsthand: Modern Pastry is tasty, and the line at Mike’s Pastry was always too long for us to bother with (though we’ve heard from others it dies down sometimes–if you visit in the offseason, you might get lucky!).

-Regardless of where you choose to get one, we do certainly recommend eating a cannoli or two during your 2 days in Boston.
+Regardless of where you choose to get one, we certainly recommend eating a cannoli or two during your 2 days in Boston.

-The New England Aquarium is one of the best aquariums we have ever been to there’s a huge emphasis on conservation, the exhibits are striking and education-focused, and the aquarium’s location on the harbor means that it is even able to use the natural seawater for some of its exhibits!
+There’s a huge emphasis on conservation, the exhibits are striking and education-focused, and the aquarium’s location on the harbor means that it is even able to use the natural seawater for some of its exhibits!

 Though the five-story ocean tank, complete with an ancient sea turtle named Myrtle, is incredible, the real showstopper for us is the penguins.